'A precious soul': Mother of man killed in random shootings speaks from hospital

 "His teeth were messed up a little bit, so he didn’t want anyone to see his teeth," Clapp said.
 "But he grinned.
 He was always grinning."

-She had had many happy memories surface as she sat at his bedside, but one that particularly stood out was the first time he held his first niece.
-Hathcock didn't marry and had no children.
+Of the many happy memories that had surfaced as she sat at his bedside, one stood out: the first time he held his first niece.
+Hathcock never married and had no children.

 "He was so proud and so happy," she said.
 "He just sat there and almost glowed that he was an uncle."